For questions or more information, email us at NRH@bncpools.com or find the location nearest you.

 Skimmer Service Panel

 Many steel wall pools will also come with an aluminum service panel to provide rust proofing at the point where your plumbing comes through the wall of the pool.
 This can be important, because a leak here can cause rust on a plain steel wall pool.
+This does make the pool more expensive, but also help to assure the longevity of the pool overall.

 Top Ledges

-The top ledges of your pool compose the top ring of the pool.
+The top ledges of your pool compose the exposed top ring of the pool.
 They are important because they are the part you see the most while you are in the pool, with the exception of the liner.
-They are also the only part of the pool horizontally exposed to the sun and water.
+They are also the only part of the pool horizontally exposed to the sun and weather.
 Generally, they are made from either galvanized steel, resin coated steel, or resin.
 Resin is considered the better material because it simply can never rust and stays cooler to the touch.
 Steel ledges are a great alternative because they are strong and economical.
 They have many layers of protection to prevent rust and corrosion.

 Ledge size

 The ledges of pools also come in a variety of widths that are usually somewhere between 1 inch and 12 inches.
-At Bonnie and Clyde’s we feel that anything less than 6 inches is not going to last and anything over 8 inches isn’t worth the extra money.
-We have 6”, 7” and 8 inch ledges to choose from.
+At Bonnie and Clyde’s we feel that anything less than 6 inches is not going to last and anything over 9 inches isn’t worth the extra money.
+We have 6”, 7”, 8″ and 9 inch ledges to choose from.

 Uprights